Typical symptoms of low mood include: - Low self esteem - Worrying - ...

 Causes of stress range from problems at work to relationship worries

 Stress is an increasingly common part of our lives, and while the causes depend on the individual, there are some factors which commonly contribute to increased stress levels.
-Stress advisor Marianna Kilburn discusses some of these common causes.
+Mental wellbeing advisor Marianna Kilburn discusses some of these common causes.

 An introduction to the causes of stress